 In my early twenties, my drink of choice was a gin and tonic.
 I loved gin and tonics because they were so refreshing.
 Poured over a lot of ice, a cool gin and tonic went down smooth with just the right amount of fizz and caused me little trouble the following morning, what with gin being a white spirit (as the say: the darker the spirit, the worse the hangover).
 Whenever I would order a gin and tonic in Nairobi, though, I would often get asked a question that I was rarely clear on how to answer.
 The question was “What gin would you like, Gilbey’s Gin or Gordon’s Gin?”.
 Frankly, I thought all gins were essentially the same, and since Gilbey’s Gin was usually less expensive, that is what I would choose…until one fateful afternoon in Arusha.

-On a beautiful sunny Sunday, a couple of years ago, I found myself traveling from Moshi to Nairobi, via Arusha, where I had a one-hour layover before changing shuttles.
-This was not a problem for me because this layover was at Arusha’s The Impala Hotel, where I absolutely love hanging out on the outdoor terrace.
+On a beautiful sunny Sunday, several years ago, I found myself traveling from Moshi to Nairobi, via Arusha, where I had a one-hour layover before changing shuttles.
+This was not a problem for me because this layover was at Arusha’s Impala Hotel, where I absolutely love hanging out on the outdoor terrace.
 I love the warm mid-day sun on this terrace, with the beautiful blue of the swimming pool not far away.
 The people on the terrace always seem particularly jovial, possibly because the majority of them are on holiday.
 Whatever the case, this joyful mood is always contagious for me.
 Being at The Impala Hotel terrace instantly puts me in a happy mood.
 And so, on that beautiful, sunny Sunday as I sat on the terrace waiting for my shuttle’s departure, I ordered a drink—a gin and tonic to be precise.